Charlie Kirk: China and Taiwan

+South Korea and Japan

+The week before he was killed, Kirk made stops at Seoul and Tokyo to spread his conservative message across Asia.
+In Seoul, he spoke to an event hosted by Mina Kim's Build Up Korea, where he spoke against immigration and communism, and cheered the prevalence of Christianity in South Korea.
+In Tokyo, he spoke at an event hosted by Sanseitō, a right-wing populist political party in Japan whose leader Sohei Kamiya described the party's ideology as equivalent to Trumpism.
+Kirk spoke out against migrant workers in Japan and said that he was "thrilled" to see a "growing political movement" against globalism.

 Climate change

 Kirk opposed the 2016 Paris Agreement on climate change.
 Kirk promoted climate change denial, calling global warming a hoax.
 In 2017, Kirk admitted that TPUSA had accepted funding from the fossil fuel industry.
 He spoke out against targeting fossil fuels and opposed student campaigns that pressured universities to divest from fossil fuels.
 In 2021, a Turning Point USA video featuring Kirk and Candace Owens claimed there is "no factual data to back up global warming" and that scientists do not know the cause; Science Feedback rated the claims inaccurate.
-Kirk later issued a correction and the video was removed.
+Kirk later issued a correction, and the video was removed.
 In 2022, Kirk warned that climate activism would erode American sovereignty and private property, describing it as a Trojan Horse for Marxism and likening it to "pseudo-paganism".
 He called the statement that climate change is an existential threat "complete gibberish nonsense", stating that if your biggest worry in life is existential, you have a great life, and added that he did not believe human activity is the driver of climate change.